How I Broke Free of My Need to Go Shopping

 4 Healthier Alternatives to Retail Therapy

-Rather than getting some more new stuff, you may find that feeling of abundance you crave by going through what you already own.
-You can make it a major project (reorganize all of your closets, rearrange furniture and décor, and clear out the garage) or something with a quick payoff (clean out the junk drawer or another five-minute purge).
+Find that feeling of abundance you crave by becoming aware of how much you already own.
+You can clean house in a major way (go through all of your closets, pare down and rearrange furniture and décor, and clear out the garage) or go for something with a quick payoff (clean out one drawer, one shelf, or your bedside table).
 You may even discover things you forgot you had.
-In the end, the "new" acquisition is a less-cluttered, more peaceful and efficient environment, which is definitely a mood-booster.
+In the end, your "new" acquisition is a less-cluttered, more peaceful and efficient environment, which is definitely a mood-booster.

-Gratitude for the good things in your life gives you a sense of fullness and peace every day.
-Because binge shopping might be an effort to lessen feelings of lack and emptiness, a gratitude practice is the perfect antidote.
+2. Count your blessings.gratitude practice* is the perfect antidote.
 When you focus on what you're grateful for, you essentially crowd out your more negative thoughts and reduce those cravings for more, more, more.

 3. Cultivate interests other than shopping.